Chemistry

 CHEM1006General Chemistry Laboratory I2 ch (3L)

 Topics include: measurements and statistics, inorganic and organic synthesis, qualitative and quantitative analysis, computer modeling, and molecular geometry.
-NOTE: WHMIS certification required (see beginning of Chemistry Courses section for details).
+NOTES: 1.
+WHMIS certification required (see beginning of Chemistry Courses section for details).
+2. Course rgistration is limited up to the first week of term on account of the requirements for lab orientation and safety training.

 Co-requisite: CHEM 1001